-Oftentimes businesses come to us not knowing where to begin when it comes to implementing new and innovative technologies.
-The idea of using Artificial Intelligence to engage their subscribers is daunting.
+Oftentimes, businesses come to us not knowing where to begin when they want to implement new, innovative technologies.
+The idea of using artificial intelligence (AI) to engage their subscribers is daunting.
 So what do we tell them?
 Just start.
 Experiment.
 Take the first step toward trying something new.

-In many cases, it makes sense to turn toward the data in order to make difficult business decisions.
-But whether or not to employ AI predictive technology so that you can take the best given course of action related to any given input – using a combination of existing data, training data, and real time inputs – is still a tough choice to make.
-Referring to a step-by-step framework can be a good place to start.
+In many cases, it makes sense to turn toward data to make difficult business decisions.
+But whether or not to employ AI predictive technology so you can take the best course of action using a combination of existing data, training data, and real-time input is still a tough choice to make.
+However, referring to a step-by-step framework can be a good place to start.

 What does making tough decisions have to do with AI?